-- 1. Frontage: Every building lot shall have at least 200 feet of frontage except back lots. - Setbacks: - a.
-Front: Each structure shall be setback at least 30 feet from the front lot line. - b.
-Side and Rear: Each structure shall be at least 15 feet from side and rear lot lines.
-In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - 3.
-Land Area: Each building lot shall have at least 80,000 square feet. - 4.
+- Front.
+Each structure shall be setback at least 30 feet from the front lot line. - Side and Rear.
+Each structure shall be at least 15 feet from side and rear lot lines.
+In the case of a corner lot, the side distance shall be increased to 30 feet on the side bordering the frontage. - Land Area.
+Each building lot shall have at least 80,000 square feet.
+603.03 - Number of dwelling units.
 Only one dwelling unit shall be permitted per minimum land area.
+A 603.04 two-family house shall require two times the minimum land area.

+603.05 Back Lots.

-A two-family house shall require two times the minimum land area. - 5.
-Back Lots Minimum lot area 5 acres.
-Minimum land area 5 acres per dwelling unit. - a.
-A back lot requires minimum frontage on a Class I, II, or V road of 30 feet for each dwelling. - b.
-No building shall be erected closer than 100 feet from an existing public road. - Duplexes require 10 acre minimum lot size. - d.
-A maximum of 25% of the minimum required lot size for a back lot (5 or 10 acres) can be wetlands, as required in the Wetlands Conservation District.
+- Requires a minimum lot area of 5 acres. - Requires a minimum land area of 5 acres per dwelling unit. - A back lot requires minimum frontage on a Class I, \vec{II} , or V road of 30 feet for each dwelling.
+C. d. - No building shall be erected closer than 100 feet from an existing public road. - Duplexes require 10 acre minimum lot size. e. - A maximum of 25% of the minimum required lot size for a back lot (5 or 10 acres) can be f. wetlands, as required in the Wetlands Conservation District.